isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution72.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs

-### Things to Note
-Installed with software for inventory data input.
+Up to Installed with software for inventory data input.
 Withstand rough handling, meet min IP54 standards.
 Configurable to capture inputs via various means e.g. Barcode scanner, RFID.
 Battery with min 3 hrs standby.